-- It is essential to choose the right file name for an image for the SEO page.
+- It is essential to choose the correct file name for an image for the SEO page.

 - Optimizing an image will improve your page’s loading speed.

-- Compression plays a huge role in image optimization.
+- Compression plays a massive role in image optimization.

-- Certain plugins will automatically optimize images for you and upload them.
+- Specific plugins will automatically optimize images for you and upload them.

 By optimizing your photos, you can give your consumers a better experience and meet their expectations.
-Image optimization will aid in the ranking of your photographs in Google image searches.
+Image optimization will aid in ranking images for the web without losing image quality.

 Adding proper alt attributes to your photos on your website that include important keywords will help you rank higher in search engines and perhaps ensure that your e-commerce products appear in Google image and web searches.

 Here are some tips from the experts to choose the correct file type.
 GIFs should only be used for thumbnails and decorative pictures.
 Both JPEGs and GIFS can be replaced with PNGs, instead of PNG-24, consider PNG-8, when it comes to e-commerce.
 JPEGs are the best option to optimize images for the web because they offer the best quality for the smallest file size.

 Many photo editing programs like Adobe Photoshop optimize images.
 Other online tools like JPEG Optimizer, Optimizilla, Kraken.io, Optimole, etc., deliver excellent results in optimizing images for web SEO.

 Keeping it short and precise is the key.
-Try to keep it within five words or fewer to avoid stuffing and improve your findability on search engines.
+Try to keep it within five words or fewer to avoid stuffing and improve your chances of ranking on search engines.
 You must optimize your images for the web without losing image quality to increase your chances of ranking.

 Changing picture URLs will have a significant impact on how those images rank.
-Setting up redirects, on the other hand, might help limit the harm.
+On the other hand, setting up redirects might help limit the harm.
 When old image URLs are redirected to new URLs, ranking signals from the old pictures are passed on to the new ones.